pmean/build-website/text/20/greenland-observational-quote.md

 ---
-title: "Quote: In medicine, there is automatic..."
+title: "In medicine, there is automatic..."
 author: "Steve Simon"
 source: "New"
 date: "2020-05-23"
 categories:
-- Quote
+- Quotations
 tags:
 - Observational studies
 output: html_document